Mo-h-S/Python-for-SP-and_IP/README.md

 ## Getting Started

-1.**The first folder** contains installation guide to setup the envirenement work to have the essential tools to perform the needed taskes.
+The first folder contains installation guide to setup the envirenement work to have the essential tools to perform the needed taskes.

 ## Contents
 - Introduction to Python